Translatomics: Polysome profiling

 Polysome profiling is a technique used to characterize the degree of translation of one or more mRNAs.
 A highly translated mRNA exists as a polysome, meaning it is complexed with multiple ribosomes. mRNAs translated at lower levels are complexed with fewer ribosomes.
 In polysome profiling, a sucrose gradient is used to separate molecular complexes in a cell lysate based on size.
 The fractions from the column are analyzed by sequencing or other methods.
-The translation rate of mRNAs is determined based on its detection and abundance in the fractions of lower and higher molecular weight.
+The translation rate of mRNAs is determined based on their detection and abundance in the fractions of lower and higher molecular weight.

 RNC-seq

 The full length translating mRNA (RNC-seq) involves centrifugation of lysated sample on a sucrose cushion.
-This allows separation of the Ribosome-nascent chain complex(RNC) from free mRNAs and other cell components.
+This allows separation of the Ribosome-nascent chain complex(RNC) from free mRNA and other cell components.
 The RNCs form a pellet in the centrifugation that is collected for further analysis.
 The mRNA being translated in these RNCs can be sequenced, allowing identification and quantification of the mRNAs being translated at the time.
-However, RNC-mRNA complexes are fragile which can lead to ribosomes to dissociate from the mRNAs and degradation of mRNAs, potentially biasing the collected results.
+However, RNC-mRNA complexes are fragile, which can lead to ribosomes to dissociate from the mRNAs and degradation of the mRNAs, potentially biasing the collected results.

 Ribo-seq/Ribosome profiling/Ribosome footprinting

-In Ribosome profiling, cellular mRNA including polysomes is subjected to ribonucleases, enzymes that cleave RNA.
+In Ribosome profiling, cellular mRNA including, polysomes, is subjected to ribonucleases, enzymes that cleave RNA.
 Those positions in the RNA molecules that are bound by ribosomes are protected against digestion.
 After cessation of ribonuclease activity, these protected sites can be recovered and sequenced.
-The sequences obtained from ribo-seq therefore represent fragments of mRNAs that were being actively translated.
+The sequences obtained from ribo-seq, therefore, represent fragments of mRNAs that were being actively translated.

 TRAP-seq

 TRAP-seq is used to identify mRNAs being actively translated in a specific cell type within a tissue or other assortment of cells.
 The cell type of interest is engineered to express a ribosomal subunit fused to an epitope tag such as green fluorescent protein.
 After cell lysis, antibodies targeting the epitope are used to isolate mRNAs that are bound to the ribosomes containing the fusion proteins.
 This RNA is then converted to cDNA and sequenced.
-This technique specifically identifies mRNAs that were being translated in the cell type of interest.
+This technique specifically identifies mRNAs that are being translated in the cell type of interest.